-The SLEEP Mode is entered when a HALT instruction is executed and when the FHIDEN and FSIDEN bit are low.
+The SLEEP Mode is entered when a HALT instruction is executed and when the FHIDEN and FSIDEN bits in the SCC register are both low.
 In the SLEEP mode the CPU will be stopped.
-The f{SUB} clock provided to the peripheral function will also be stopped, too.
-However the f{LIRC} clock can continues to operate if the WDT function is enabled.
+The $f{SUB}$ clock provided to the peripheral function will also be stopped, too.
+However the $f{LIRC}$ clock continues to operate since the WDT function is always enabled.